ibexa/documentation-developer/docs/users/oauth_client.md

 !!! tip "OAuth User content type"

-    When you implement your own mapper for external login, it's good practice to create a special User content type for users registered in this way.
+    When you implement your own mapper for external login, It's good practice to create a special User content type for users registered in this way.
     The users who register through an external service do not have a separate password in the system.
     Instead, they log in by their external service's password.